am8850/cliai/README.md

   - `cliai az -p "Get the first resource group in eastus as a table"`

 - kubectl CLI
-  - `cliai k8s -p "Get the all pods in all namespaces"`
+  - `cliai k -p "Get the all pods in all namespaces"`

+- Scaffold
+  - `cliai sc -p "Generate a Python FAST API to manage customer"`

+- Refactor
+  - `cliai re -f app.py -o app_new.app`